Pluggers by Rick McKee for March 14, 2021

 13. Image000000

-MIHorn Premium Member about 3 years ago
+MIHorn Premium Member over 3 years ago

 As my husband’s Alzheimer’s progresses, he’s started humming almost constantly, including when he wakes up during the night.
 That takes some getting used to.